 Whether it’s a solo project or with a group, you will need a demo if you want venues to even consider you.
 So make sure to have a quality demo before you reach out to venues to book something.

 Also, make sure that the labelling on the front of the demo clearly shows your group name, the genre of music, and contact information.
 People receiving your demo sift through many at a time and don't want the hassle of searching for your information.
 In fact, it can be cast aside for this reason alone, so increase your chances right from the start.

-Having video representation can go a long way to get you booked.
+Having video representation can go a long way in getting you booked.
 It doesn't need to be anything fancy, a simple iPhone video with a single microphone can be enough.
 Just make sure it shows very clearly what you do, and make sure your performance is great!